 Last Updated on

 Your blog is finally listed on Google, and it is thriving.
 There’s a massive upswing in traffic, and you are ready to really take flight.
-Your niche is well established, and you’ve got a great domain name purchased and ready to activate.
+Your niche is well established, and you’ve got a chosen a great domain name purchased and ready to activate.

 You’ve finally narrowed it down, but now you need to know the difference between WordPress and Google Sites.
 Does Google Sites support WordPress?

 In this article, we will compare Google Sites vs. WordPress to help you determine the right option for your web building needs.
 We will rank them based on how they perform and their top features to give you an idea of the best site.

 Get top rated hosting for as little as